-Explore Zoos Victoria’s Connect-Understand-Act (CUA) model, a successful approach based on behavioural science.
+Join us at Melbourne Zoo and explore Zoos Victoria’s Connect-Understand-Act (CUA) model: a successful approach based on behavioural science.

-Attendees will have the opportunity throughout the workshops to interact with the ZV Specialists and ask questions.
+Attendees will have the opportunity throughout the masterclass to interact with the Zoos Victoria Specialists and ask questions.

-At the end of the workshops, participants will…
+At the end of the masterclass, participants will…

 - Understand the role they can play in inspiring behaviour change within their community

 - Be able to recognise best practice behaviour change programs